Requirements and considerations for installing Space

 What follows are the system requirements for the Space frontend:

-• Web browser: any browser that complies with HTML5.
+- Web browser: any modern browser that complies with HTML5.
 For example: Chrome, Firefox, Edge, Safari, etc. Internet Explorer is also supported though not recommended due to its low performance.
 No Silverlight required.

-• Operating systems: if your client machine is to manage USB devices (such as PPD or card encoders), then Windows is required since the Bridge program (explained in the next section) only supports Windows machines (Windows 8, 8.1, 10, 11, Server 2012, Server 2016 or higher).
-Otherwise, if no USB device is to be connected, then any operative system can be used.
+- Operating systems: if your client machine is to manage USB devices (such as PPD or card encoders), then Windows is required since the Bridge program (explained in the next section) only supports Windows machines (Windows 10, 11, Server 2016 or higher).
+Otherwise, if no USB device is to be connected, then any operating system can be used.

 One final consideration to bear in mind is that the Space frontend has been designed for desktop machines.
 Although it may work OK in iOS or Android mobile devices, the UX experience in these types of devices is far from optimal.